Smell of Incense

-"Smell of Incense" is a song by the American psychedelic rock band the West Coast Pop Art Experimental Band, written by Ron Morgan and Bob Markley, and was released as a single on Reprise Records in 1968 (see 1968 in music).
+"Smell of Incense" is a song by the American psychedelic rock band the West Coast Pop Art Experimental Band, written by Ron Morgan and Bob Markley, and was released as a single on Reprise Records in 1968.

 Background

 An extended version of the song appeared on the group's third album, Vol. 2 (Breaking Through), which was distributed prior to the single.
 It is considered one of the pinnacles of the band's music catalogue, with it marked by Shaun and Danny Harris's breathy vocal harmonies, and the instrumental interplay between Morgan's distorted guitar-playing coinciding with Shaun Harris's heavy bass sound.
 Despite the heady atmosphere, the group insists the recording, along with their other self-penned material, was not composed under the influence of LSD.
 "Smell of Incense", like all of the band's releases, was commercially unsuccessful and failed to chart.
 The song was later reissued on Hallucinations: Psychedelic Pop Nuggets from the WEA Vaults in 2004.